 10. Be mindful of resistance

-Although you may want to take every opportunity, you need to keep in mind what your most desired goals are.
+As an overachiever, you want to do anything and everything.
+After all, you never know what may lead to that next breakthrough.
+And although you want to take every opportunity, you need to keep in mind what your most desired goals are.

 In other words, you need to keep in mind the big picture.